 8 ICE support

+{Editor’s note (2012-09 meeting): this section is apparently structured along individual SDP elements related to ICE.
+Thus, there’s a prerequisite that the reader is fully familiar with ICE.
+Readability might be enhanced by introducing briefly the concerned SDP elements and/or provide a list or subclause structure.
+Contributions are solicited.}

 The support of ICE implies that the SDP CANDIDATE attribute is supported.
 This can facilitate address gathering and description of candidates.
 However, due to the nature of the ITU-T H.248 connection model, several procedural changes are required.

 Address gathering